 1 2 3 4

 tell application "Evernote" activate import "/Users/Your OS X Username Here/Documents/Sample Template.enex" to "1.
-Inbox" with tags end tell
+Inbox" without tags end tell

 You can create as many templates/scripts as you’d like, and you can launch them all directly from the menu bar.